 Simple English definitions for legal terms

-Read a random definition: without this, that
+Read a random definition: N.

 The Hart-Scott-Rodino Antitrust Improvement Act is a law that makes sure big companies can't merge without telling the government first.
 If a company has a lot of money and wants to buy another company for a lot of money, they have to let the government know.
 This law helps the government make sure that companies don't become too powerful and hurt competition.